hengshuaiyao/HengshuaiYao.github.io/README.md

 After extensive exposition, participation and collaboration in autonomous driving community, I was determined to build a research team to study the application of Reinforcement Learning to driving.
 I founded and lead the "Reinforcement Learning for Autonomous Driving (RLAD)" in Edmonton for Huawei Technologies.

 ### RLAD Lab:
-Our RLAD Lab aims to investigate fundamental issues in driving safety of autonomous vehicles, study potential and risks of using Reinforcement Learning for driving, aiming to saving human lives on the future roads.
+Our RLAD Lab aims to investigate fundamental issues in driving safety of autonomous vehicles, study potential and risks of using Reinforcement Learning for driving, aiming to save human lives on the future roads.
 Our lab has a young and energetic team/alumni:
 - Borislav Mavrin (2018.05-)
 - Donglai Zhu (2017.02-)
 - Hao Chen (2016.11-)